NagaSonic/splunk-logging-framework/README.md

-## Splunk Logging Framework ##
+# Splunk Logging Framework

 This is the common utility for the different types of loggers that you would want to have it in your application.
-This integrates with the below loggers and bring it as a single dependency of use.
+This integrates with the below loggers and bring it as a single dependency of use....

 * **Console Logger** - To print on the Console
 * **Splunk Logger** - To log to the Splunk Index using Token